-Grace Lower | Dec 1, 2018
+Grace Lower | Mar 28, 2022

 It’s no secret the post-summer travel lull can lead to major savings on airfare.
-With fewer people booking flights, many airlines slash autumn ticket costs in order to fill seats.
+With fewer people booking flights, many airlines slash autumn ticket costs to fill seats.
 And unlike budget winter flights, autumn flights carry fewer risks of adverse weather.

-Fortunately, there are still a number of lower-risk destinations in the Caribbean.
+In other regions, fall might be the so-called green season due to heavier rains.
+While this can deter some visitors — mid-August to November marks the height of Atlantic hurricane season — it can open other opportunities, like the beauty of lush flora, you’d miss at high tourist season.
+Plus, there are still a number of lower-risk destinations in the Caribbean.
 If you plan carefully and pack accordingly, even the worst autumn weather shouldn’t get in the way of your experience.

-As the summer rush dwindles, the most popular attractions will clear out — making autumn the perfect time to capture that iconic photo or simply take in an unobstructed view.
-What’s more, it’s easier to snag coveted hotel and dining reservations.
+As the summer rush dwindles, the most popular attractions will clear out, making autumn the perfect time to capture that iconic photo or simply take in a view unobstructed by people.

 Smaller crowds mean less foot-traffic, too.
 You can savor the sights during the fall without feeling guilty about inconveniencing passersby.
 No matter where your adventures take you this fall, you’re bound to spend less time weaving through gaggles of guests and more time enjoying your adventure.

-As the buzz of summer travel season begins to die down, staff members at restaurants, hotels, and museums can breathe a collective sigh of relief.
+As the buzz of summer travel season begins to die down, staff members at restaurants, hotels, and museums often breathe a collective sigh of relief.
 With fewer people to vie for their attention, the staff in your destination can take greater care in ensuring that your stay is as comfortable as possible.